-Accessing Office 365 Calendars and Contacts
+Accessing Office 365 Calendars and Contacts in Cisco Unity Connection

-When Cisco Unity Connection is configured to access Office 365 calendars and contacts, Unity Connection users can do the following by phone:
+When Cisco Unity Connection is configured to access Office 365 calendars and contacts, Connection users can do the following by phone:

 - Hear a list of upcoming meetings (Outlook meetings only). - Hear a list of the participants for a meeting. - Send a message to the meeting organizer. - Send a message to the meeting participants. - Accept or decline meeting invitations (Outlook meetings only). - Cancel a meeting (meeting organizers only).